 Students are encouraged to self-disclose disabilities that have been verified by the Office of Educational Accessibility by providing Accommodation Letters to their instructors early in the semester in order to start receiving accommodations as needed.
 Accommodations will not be made until the Accommodation Letters are provided to instructors each semester.
 However, I must point out that most of the assignments (HW, tests, etc.) are take-home.
 The amount of time assigned for each one is excessive.
-I do it to give the students freedom on when to actually work on the assignment in case the student work or have other commitments, or the student has any type of disability. behavior that preserves academic integrity and ensures that students have optimum environmental conditions for effective learning.
+I do it to give the students freedom on when to actually work on the assignment in case the student work or have other commitments, or the student has any type of disability.

+11. University Policies

+11.1.
+College Classroom Conduct

+The following standards are intended to define acceptable classroom behavior that preserves academic integrity and ensures that students have optimum environmental conditions for effective learning.
-1. Students must turn off cell phones and pagers during class or have them set to vibrate mode.
-Instructors may require that cell phones and other electronic devices be left on their desks during tests or examinations.

-2. Classes are expected to begin on time, and students will respect the time boundaries established by the professor.
-If classroom doors are locked, students may not knock or seek entrance in other ways.

-3. Students should notify instructors in advance when a class will be missed.
-In the event of an emergency that causes a class to be missed, instructors must be notified as soon as possible.

-4. Students must not engage in extraneous conversations during classes.
-Such acts are considered to be violations of the Code of Student Conduct.

-5. Students will activate their Old Dominion email accounts and check them before each class.
+- 1. Students must turn off cell phones and pagers during class or have them set to vibrate mode.
+Instructors may require that cell phones and other electronic devices be left on their desks during tests or examinations. - 2.
+Classes are expected to begin on time, and students will respect the time boundaries established by the professor.
+If classroom doors are locked, students may not knock or seek entrance in other ways. - 3.
+Students should notify instructors in advance when a class will be missed.
+In the event of an emergency that causes a class to be missed, instructors must be notified as soon as possible. - 4.
+Students must not engage in extraneous conversations during classes.
+Such acts are considered to be violations of the Code of Student Conduct. - 5.
+Students will activate their Old Dominion email accounts and check them before each class.
 If the student chooses to have his/her messages forwarded to another account, it is the student's responsibility to take the necessary steps to have them forwarded.

-6. Offensive language, gestures and the like are disrespectful and disruptive to the teaching-learning process.
+6. Offensive language, gestures and the like are disrespectful and disruptive to the teaching-learning process. [http://studentservices.odu.edu/osja/ccc_pamphlet.pdf]

-[http://studentservices.odu.edu/osja/ccc\pamphlet.pdf]